tomcam/guten1.github.io/tutorial.md

 * HTML and CSS basics
 * How to use a plain text editor
-* How to start and stop the terminal program for your operating system and perform simple command-line operations such as copying and deleting files
+* How to start and stop the terminal program for your operating system
+* How to perform simple command-line operations such as copying and deleting files

 ## What you don't need to know before running this tutorial